-UDIA raised concerns in the formal submission stage that it might lead to reduced accountability, by creating proportionate liability, where everyone is partially liable throughout the chain of developer, principal contractor (builder), and subcontractors.
+UDIA is concerned that this may lead to reduced accountability, by creating proportionate liability, where everyone is a little bit liable throughout the chain of developer, principal contractor (builder), and subcontractors.
 This might create a more complex process of assigning liability, because it seems the onus will be on other design and building practitioners to make submissions for the duty of care to be applied to the accountable party.
 This would be further complicated with the possibility of a common insurer across all parties which would lead to high and potentially unsustainable premiums.